swapnil-jchauhan/Neurolis-AI-Humanoid/README.md

-# Welcome to my first Project, for anyone who wants to implement my pipeline for their humanoid AI robot project.
+# AI Humanoid 4 Wheel Chassis - Software architecture and entire ready to use code, for anyone who wants to implement my pipeline for their humanoid AI robot project.

 ( ONLY made for FOUR WHEEL POWERED chassis, can be changed to support two motors. )